AlexMercedCoder/express-rest-template/Readme.md

 - auth.js has most of the auth middleware logic built out, just create a verify user function based on your particular database setup.

+- cors whitelist defined in config/cors.js, when in a non-production environment it will allow all traffic, in production it will work off the whitelist.

 MAKE SURE TO JOIN THE SLACK AND DISCORD COMMUNITIES AT DEVNURSERY.COM